openimis/openimis_docs/user_manual/insuree_policies/insuree.rst

     * ``Marital Status``

       Select from the list of available options for the marital status of the insuree.
-Mandatory.

     * ``Beneficiary Card``

       Select from the list of options whether or not the card was issued to the insure.
-Mandatory.

     * ``Current Region``